AmoghSInamdar/DSprites-extended/README.md

 ## Differences with dSprite

-- This code produces RGB (3-channel) images, varying along the same attributes as dSprites.
+- This code produces RGB (3-channel) images (as opposed to binary), varying along the same attributes as dSprites.
 - Latents values are stored as object arrays with their true values (not float64 encoded arrays).
 - Metadata is currently absent.
 - Indexing will differ slightly, but images are still in order of the latents (top to bottom as described below).